 In addition to your final paper, you will also present your research proposal to the class.
-This assignment is worth 250 points and is broken down into 3 parts: Presentation (150 points), slides (50 points), and feedback to peers (50 points).
-For the presentation, you will have two options: A) Live presentation or B) Video recording of your presentation.
-Regardless of the option you choose, you will need to be in class to answer questions from your classmates.
+This assignment is worth 210 points and is broken down into 3 parts: Presentation (100 points), slides (60 points), and feedback to peers (50 points).